paolodenti/spring-boot-custom-readiness/README.md

 [![Integration Tests](https://github.com/paolodenti/spring-boot-custom-readiness/actions/workflows/integration-tests.yaml/badge.svg)](https://github.com/paolodenti/spring-boot-custom-readiness/actions/workflows/integration-tests.yaml)
 [![Build and Publish](https://github.com/paolodenti/spring-boot-custom-readiness/actions/workflows/build-publish.yaml/badge.svg)](https://github.com/paolodenti/spring-boot-custom-readiness/actions/workflows/build-publish.yaml)

-This example shows how to implement a custom readiness probe for Spring Boot,
+This example shows how to implement a custom readiness probe for Spring Boot for k8s or Docker compose deployments.

-If your service has a slow startup, you might want to delay the readiness of the service until the startup is completed, letting k8s to manage when to expose the API port.
+If your service has a slow startup, you might want to delay the readiness of the service until the startup is completed, letting k8s to manage when to expose the API port (8080).

-The readiness will go `up` 15 seconds after the application has fully started (simulating a slow startup).
+Also you might want to implement a graceful shutdown shutdown, setting the readiness to down, when k8s sends a preStop signal.

+## How it works

+`CustomReadinessStateHealthIndicator` provide a custom readiness actuator probe, asking every `CustomReadinessProvider` implementation if the service is ready.

+The probe is registered at `/actuator/health/readiness` as an additional readiness component with name `customReadinessState`.

-Also, to manage the shutdown of the service, the app exposes a `/actuator/notready` endpoint.
+`CustomReadinessStateController` implements an actuator endpoint to set the readiness state of the service, invokable by the preStop lifecycle hook in k8s.

-The `notready` endpoint can be invoked by the preStop hook in k8s to signal the pod to stop receiving traffic.
+As an implementation example, `Slow1StartupSimulatorService` sets ready to `up` after 10 seconds and `Slow2StartupSimulatorService` sets ready to `up` after 15 seconds.

+Te readiness will go to `up` after 15 seconds, when both services are ready.

 ## How to run